zemogle/universe_wales/content/robotic-telescope-for-wales.md

 ![SEROL](/images/serol_sm.jpg)

-If you are a welsh primary school teacher and have any queries about using the LCOGT On Sky interface contact the Universe in the Classroom project coordinator at [unawe@astro.cf.ac.uk] (mailto:unawe@cardiff.cf.ac.uk)
+If you are a welsh primary school teacher and have any queries about using the LCOGT On Sky interface contact the Universe in the Classroom project coordinator at [unawe@astro.cf.ac.uk](mailto:unawe@cardiff.cf.ac.uk)

 #### Observation Gallery